oceanprotocol/docs/discover/explore.md

 <details>
 <summary><mark style="color:green;">Contribute to Ocean Code Development</mark><br><br>Make a positive impact in the Web3 data economy by contributing to <a href="https://github.com/oceanprotocol">Ocean's open source code</a> on Github!
 From feature requests to pull requests, contributions of all kinds are appreciated.</summary>

-To begin, [visit our Github page](https://github.com/oceanprotocol) where you can see the repos and contributors.
+To begin, [visit the Ocean Github page](https://github.com/oceanprotocol) where you can see the repos and contributors.
 If you're going to contribute code to a repo, then we ask that you fork the code first, make your changes, and then create a pull request for us to review.
 If you are reporting an issue, then please first search the existing issues to see if it is documented yet.
 If not, then please open a new issue by describe your problem as best as possible and include screenshots.
-We also welcome you to join our [Discord developer community](https://discord.gg/TnXjkR5) where you can get rapid, practical advice on using Ocean tech but also get to know Ocean core team more personally!
+We also welcome you to join the [Discord developer community](https://discord.gg/TnXjkR5) where you can get rapid, practical advice on using Ocean tech but also get to know Ocean core team more personally!
 </details>

 This is just the beginning of what Ocean Protocol has to offer.
 Join us as we explore, innovate, and push the boundaries of what's possible with decentralized data.
 Together, we can shape a future where data is accessible, secure and empowers individuals and organizations alike.
 Let's dive in and discover the endless possibilities of Ocean Protocol :ocean: